Skip to main content

 Facilities and Nursing Care

-Stroke-specific care units at the UNC Comprehensive Stroke Center include a 35-bed acute care floor (6NSH), an 22-bed intermediate care floor (ISCU) and the 18-bed Neuroscience ICU.
-Patient care is directed by specialty-specific stroke neurologists and coordinated by an experienced stroke center program manager, Nicole Burnett, RN, MSN, CNRN, SCRN, CCRN-K. All nurses caring for patients in the stroke center are required to participate in extensive stroke education on an annual basis.
+Stroke-specific care units at the UNC Comprehensive Stroke Center include a 35-bed acute care floor (6NSH), 22-bed intermediate care floor (ISCU) and 18-bed Neuroscience ICU.
+Patient care is directed by specialty-specific stroke neurologists and coordinated by an experienced stroke center program manager, Renee Potter, MBA, RN, BSN, SCRN, and CCRN.
+All nurses caring for patients in the stroke center are required to participate in extensive stroke education on an annual basis.

 Award-Winning Care

-In 2021, the UNC Comprehensive Stroke Center once again received the American Heart Association/American Stroke Association’s Get With The Guidelines Gold Plus Achievement Award along with the Target: StrokeSM Honor Roll Elite and the Target: Stroke Honor Roll Advanced Therapy and the Target: Type 2 Diabetes Honor Roll awards.
+In 2023, the UNC Comprehensive Stroke Center once again received the American Heart Association/American Stroke Association’s Get With The Guidelines Gold Plus Achievement Award along with the Target: StrokeSM Honor Roll Elite Plus and the Target: Type 2 Diabetes Honor Roll awards.

 Hospitals receiving the Gold Plus award must achieve 85% or higher compliance with all Get With The Guidelines®-Stroke Achievement Measures and 75% or higher compliance with five or more Get With The Guidelines®-Stroke Quality Measures for two or more consecutive years.